kevmhughes/ChitChat/README.md

 <img src="readme-images/ChitChat-on-iOS.gif" height="450"/>
 </kbd>

-Click on the image if the view is not displayed correctly.
+Please click on the image if the view is not displayed correctly.

 # Tools Used